 I have probably mediated about 2,500 divorces, separations and contracts to stay married since 1979.
 In response to requests from families I have expanded my mediation practice to include a broad range of disputes, from siblings trying to decide questions of care of a relative to a father and son reaching a financial agreement.
 I have volunteered my services as a mediator to my town government: in one case I helped to resolve a dispute between citizens and a town official.
 The point: mediation is a creative, efficient process for addressing human conflict.
 You get a place to talk.
 You stay in charge of your life.

-As of January 1, 2012 I became Of Counsel at Healy, Fiske, Richmond & Matthew and no longer a partner.
-I practice often atf my home ofrfice at 8 French Road, Weston, directions linked above.
+As of January 1, 2012 I became Of Counsel at Healy, Fiske, Richmond & Matthew, LLP and no longer a partner.
+I practice often at my home office at 8 French Road, Weston, directions linked below.
 If Cambridge is more convenient for you we can meet at my law firm, 43 Thorndike Street in the lovely Bulfinch building behind the Middlesex Probate and Family Court near the Lechmere subway.

 The Mediator Confronts Fear